 The FCO will consider the countervailing benefits of a transaction.
 A concentration that would significantly impede effective competition may not be prohibited if the parties prove that the concentration will also have pro-competitive effects that outweigh the significant impediment to effective competition.

-The FCO does not consider factors other than competition issues issues in its decisions.
+The FCO does not consider factors other than competition issues in its decisions.

 The situation is different with regards to the procedure for obtaining an authorisation from the Federal Minister of Economics and Energy (Ministererlaubnis).
 The Minister can overrule the FCO on the basis of social or political considerations (if the concentration’s benefits for the economy as a whole outweigh the disadvantages for competition); however, this is rare in practice.
 Public interest factors that have been accepted in the past are, eg safeguarding technical know-how of companies being in financial or industrial difficulties, the potential for reductions of subsidies, the long-term security of energy supply, research in the health sector, the protection of employees through collective agreements and operational co-determination and, most recently, to know-how and potential for innovation for energy turnaround and sustainability.

 In principle, joint ventures may be subject to a twofold assessment, both under the merger control provisions and the antitrust rules.
 Under the merger control regime, the SIEC test also applies to joint ventures.